Cracked, flaky, peeling skin just means it’s dry, right?

 Keeping very dry skin moisturized can seem like a full-time task.
 Make sure you apply moisturizer from head to toe.
 Here are Dr. Sandra Lee’s favorite dry skin hacks:

 Don’t skip the sunscreen.
 Protecting your skin from damaging, inflammatory UV exposure will keep your complexion less stressed.
-SLMD Skincare Daily Moisturizer with SPF 15 does double duty in a lightweight, nourishing formula.
+SLMD Dual Defender SPF 30 does double duty in a lightweight, nourishing formula.

 4 signs your skin is dehydrated